-Whether you’re the groom or the best man, these tips will help you give the perfect wedding speech…
+Whether you’re the groom, best man or Father of the bride, these tips will help you give the perfect wedding speech…

 Make it personal

 A great speech is one that only you could have written, including personal anecdotes.
 The odd joke is fine, but reeling off one-liners from the internet is impersonal and won’t go down well.
 It’s important to consider your audience and make sure any stories you tell are appropriate, and don’t include too many ‘in-jokes’ or you’ll risk making the audience feel a bit left out!

 Keeping things short and sweet is the best policy when it comes to giving a great speech.
 Five minutes should be the perfect amount of time to give a meaningful and funny speech, without boring everyone to tears!
 Time yourself at home during practise runs to ensure you’re making good time.

 Practising your speech is important, but so is getting someone else’s opinion.
 Rehearse at least once with your most honest friend and take on board any comments.